Jamaica Letter: The fall of the Second Republic of Venezuela

 In order to rebuild the Republic, the Admirable Campaign took Bolívar very rapidly in just a few months to Caracas on August 6, 1813.
 However, the whole enterprise came to an end in 1814, when the royalist troops of José Tomás Boves finally defeated the patriot forces and forced Bolívar to retreat, with the additional consequence of being proscribed by José Félix Ribas and Manuel Piar.
 After this defeat in 1814, Bolívar fled Venezuela with his authority lost and disputed by his own officers.
 The Second Republic of Venezuela was finally abolished.

 Return to New Granada

-Bolívar departed to Cart on September 8, 1814.
+Bolívar departed to Cartagena on September 8, 1814.
 He was in New Granada in October 1814 and stayed until April 1815.
-Nevertheless, Bolívar did not repeat the victorious experience of 1813 because he was a subordinate of the New Granadian authorities, which requested him to fight against the federalist forces (who opposed the centralist dictatorship of Bernardo Álvarez) rather than the loyalist armies.
-Unable to deal with the civil war that confronted the patriot factions and having neither political power nor the acceptance of several New Granadians, Bolívar decided to resign his military investiture and to leave the Spanish American society.
+Nevertheless, Bolívar did not repeat the victorious experience of 1813 because he was a subordinate of the New Granadine authorities, which requested him to fight against the federalist forces (who opposed the centralist dictatorship of Bernardo Álvarez) rather than the loyalist armies.
+Unable to deal with the civil war that confronted the patriot factions and having neither political power nor the acceptance of several New Granadines, Bolívar decided to resign his military investiture and to leave the Spanish American society.